How dire projections, grim images dashed Trump's Easter plan

 The projections were grim: Even if the U.S. were to continue to do what it was doing, keeping the economy closed and most Americans in their homes, the coronavirus could leave 100,000 to 200,000 people dead and millions infected.
 And the totals would be far worse if the nation reopened.

-But while Trump sided with the White House doctors over its economists, at least for now, the decision shed light on a West Wing beset with divisions and a commander-in-chief torn between an instinct to embrace the image of a wartime president fighting an invisible enemy and one protecting the nation's bottom line as he barrels into a bruising reelection fight.
+But while Trump sided with the White House doctors over its economists, at least for now, the decision shed light on a West Wing beset with divisions and a commander in chief torn between an instinct to embrace the image of a wartime president fighting an invisible enemy and the desire to protect the nation's bottom line as he barrels into a bruising reelection fight.

 The abrupt change in Trump's tone was startling: Easter was no longer going to be the sunrise after blackest night.
 Instead, it could be the darkest moment before dawn.